jisqyv/MIT/index.md

     title: At Your Service
     serviceshome:
       - title: 'Use case Benchmarking (CISO)'
-	    text: 'Our benchmarking platform allows firms to privately compare their security defense posture to other firms both within an industry and across the entire market using over 100 security controls.
-SCRAM benchmarks allow firms to identify potential gaps in defensive coverage and evaluate the adoption of emerging technologies and defensive strategies.'
-        subtitle: 'What you’ll discover:'
         text1: 'How does our security posture compare to other firms in the sector?'
         text2: 'What are our stronger and weaker points relative to our peers?'

       - title: 'Return on investment (CISO, CFO)'
-		text: 'SCRAM’s return on investment data helps CISOs and CFOs guide security investments toward security controls with the largest real-world monetary losses resulting from successful attacks.
-Participating firms receive actionable intelligence and rankings detailing aggregated losses by security control that they can use to target specific security investments'
-        subtitle: 'What you’ll discover:'
         text1: 'Which security investments will have the largest return on investment?'
         text2: 'Given our current security stance, which security investments may justify additional investment?'